Endava/cats/README.md

    * [Contributing](#contributing)

 # Contract driven Auto-generated Tests for Swagger
 Automation testing is cool, but what if you could automate testers?
-More specifically, what if you could automate **all** of the process of writing test cases, getting test data, writing the automation tests and then running them?
+More specifically, what if you could automate **the entire** process of writing test cases, getting test data, writing the automation tests and then running them?
 This is what CATS does.

-CATS is a tool that **generates tests at runtime** based on a given OpenAPI contract.
+CATS is a tool that **generates tests at runtime** based on a given **OpenAPI** contract.
 It will also automatically run those tests against a given service instance to check if the API has been implemented in accordance with its contract.
-Think of it as a tool that **eliminates the boring testing** activities from contract and API testing, allowing you to **focus on creative activities**.
+Think of it as a tool that **eliminates the boring testing** activities from contract and API testing, allowing you to **focus on creative exploratory scenarios**.

 The tests are generated based on configured `Fuzzer`s.
 Each `Fuzzer` will test several scenarios and report the resulting behaviour in both the console and in the generated test report.

 The following logging levels are used (in both the console, and the test report) to report the testing activity:

-- `INFO` will report normal documented behaviour.
+- `INFO`/`SUCCESS` will report normal documented behaviour.
 This is expected behaviour.
 No need for action.
 - `WARN` will report normal but undocumented behaviour or some misalignment between the contract and the service.
 This will **ideally** be actioned.
 - `ERROR` will report abnormal/unexpected behaviour.
 This **must** be actioned.

 # How the Fuzzing works
-CATS will iterate through all endpoints, **all HTTP methods** and **all the associated requests bodies and parameters** (including multiple combinations when dealing with `oneOf`/`anyOf` elements) and `fuzz` their data models fields values according to their defined data type and constraints.
+CATS will iterate through **all endpoints**, **all HTTP methods** and **all the associated requests bodies and parameters** (including multiple combinations when dealing with `oneOf`/`anyOf` elements) and fuzz their data models fields values according to their defined data type and constraints.
 The actual fuzzing depends on the specific `Fuzzer` executed.
 Please see the list of fuzzers and their behaviour.
 There are also differences on how the fuzzing works depending on the HTTP method:

 - for methods with request bodies like **POST, PUT** the fuzzing will be applied at the **request body data models level**